 Swap out crunchy chow mein noodles for chopped miniature stick pretzels.

 - 1 Cup butterscotch morsels

-- 1/2 Cup cinnamon chips (or peanut butter chips)
+- 1/2 Cup cinnamon morsels, or peanut butter morsels

 - 1 Tablespoon shortening

 - 2 Cups Corn Flakes cereal, or Frosted Flakes

 - 1/2 Cup crunchy chow mein noodles, coarsely broken

 - sprinkles leaf shaped, optional